tsypa/soundfics/README.md

 ## Motivation
 I like to play on FICS under Linux with xboard.<br>
 But I am not satisfied with native Xboard's acoustic behaviour.<br>
-So, soundfics designed to sounds a chess traffic from FICS to FICS client Tested clients is **Xboard**, **Jin**
+So, soundfics designed to sounds a chess traffic from FICS to FICS client <br>
+Tested clients is **Xboard**, **Jin**

 ## Requirements